Interview with Jérome Vanier, Director of Tennis Club de Lyon, former professional tennis player.

 - What is your daily role at the club?

-JV: First of all, my role has changed a lot during these years.
-At first, it was to start tennis: tennis school, competition, team match etc. And then there was a great evolution whether it was on a human side or at the level of structures.
-At the beginning, I was a little more in the field, on the teaching side, after that it was more the management of the teachers, the teaching team but in a time constraint, I had to concentrate on the management and that everyone coexists and have a good atmosphere.
-For 20 years, the evolution within the club has been enormous.
-At the beginning, there were only tennis courts, then we built a gym, then a meeting room, then two squash courts and ...... since May 2018, the PADEL !
+JV: My role has first of all evolved a lot over the years.
+At the beginning, it was to launch tennis: tennis school, competition, team matches, etc. And then there was a big evolution, whether on the human side or in terms of structures.
+At the beginning, I was a little more on the field, on the teaching side, then it was more the management of teachers, teaching teams, but due to time constraints, I had to focus on management and making sure everyone could live together and have a good atmosphere.
+Over the past 20 years, the evolution within the club has been enormous.
+At the beginning, there were only tennis courts, then we built a gym, then a meeting room, then two squash courts and... since May 2018, PADEL!

 - What a beautiful transition, when did you discover the Padel ?

-JV: I think I discovered the padel 15/20 years ago.
+JV: I think I discovered padel 15/20 years ago.

 -In Spain ?

-JV: No, here at TCL.
-The federation of padel, at the time, came to canvass us.
-There hadn't been any land installed but it was the first time I had heard of it.
+JV: No, here at the TCL.
+The padel federation, at the time, came to approach us.
+There had been no courts installed but it was the first time I had heard about it.

 -When was the first time you played?